aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 npm run test -- event-bridge --url=$API_URL --namespace=$NAMESPACE
 ```

 20. The test should fail this time.
-Inspect the response returned fromt he API:
+Inspect the response returned from the API:

 ```jsonc
 {